kindspirit/better_bind_polyfill/README.md

 # better_bind_polyfill
 Polyfill for `Function.prototype.bind()`

-This polyfills `Function.prototype.bind()` in IE 5-8.
-To make this work on host objects such as `window.alert`, use the following syntax:
+This polyfills `Function.prototype.bind()` in IE 5-8 as well any other browser that supports ES3

+To make this work on host objects in IE 5-8 such as `window.alert`, use the following syntax:

 ```
 boundFunc = Function.prototype.bind.call(alert, null, "Hello world");